How to feel energy: A 3-minute-guide

 And how can we learn to feel energy? ⚡️

-To practise perceiving your own energy field, you can close your eyes and mentally scan your body from head to toe.
+Close your eyes and mentally scan your body from head to toe.
 Notice any sensations, tensions or areas of comfort or discomfort.
 This practice increases your awareness of the body's different energy flows and can highlight areas where energy may be blocked or overly active.
-You may experience sensations such as tingling, warmth, cold, vibrancy, tension, perhaps a sense of expansion or even more abstract feelings.
-The more you repeat this practice, the easier it will be for you to notice subtle changes in your energy field that would otherwise remain unconscious.
+You may notice different sensations in different areas, such as tingling, warmth, cold, vibrancy, tension, perhaps a sense of expansion or even more abstract feelings.
+The more you repeat this practice, the easier it will be for you to notice subtle changes in your being that would otherwise remain unconscious.
+Make this exercise a daily routine.

 To practise perceiving energies in your environment, close your eyes, visualise the layout of the space around you and see what sensations or feelings you get while focusing on different parts of the room or space (Some people do this with their eyes open.
 Try both methods and see which feels better to you).
 Notice if some areas feel heavier or lighter, or maybe there will be different colors that come to your mind while focusing on the different areas.
 As with the first practice, repetition will make you more sensitive to how the energy in your environment differs.
-At some point, you will be able to perceive these noances without having to close your eyes and become more aware of when and how it can affect your mood and well-being.
+At some point, you will be able to perceive these nuances and become aware of them outside of the practice and without having to close your eyes.